 Pro tip: Two types of Turkish coffee are served: strong and very strong.
 Ask for a şekerli Türk kahvesi if you prefer yours with sugar.

 Kadıköy’s many murals light up its concrete walls.
 This neighbourhood is bursting with art, and its various creative communities are a great way to get a closer look.
 Here, you can engage with local artists, buy affordable pieces and join activities or classes.
-Dive into the weekly yoga and drawing classes at Circuit Istanbul, and explore exhibitions, artist meetings and workshops at Halka Sanat Projesi.
-Also, make sure to visit Arthere, initially founded by a Syrian photographer to support fellow nationals in creating and exhibiting art.
+Dive into yoga and drawing classes at Circuit Istanbul, and explore exhibitions, artist meetings and workshops at Halka Sanat Projesi.
+Also, make sure to visit Arthere, founded by a Syrian photographer to support fellow nationals in creating and exhibiting art.
 It also organises screenings and performances and has a small café.

 Pro tip: Make sure to check out their programmes online.
 Fall, winter and spring are usually the most active seasons.

 Tellalzade Sokak, also known as the antique street, is named after its many vendors who sell vintage items.
-Find everything from old telescopes, record players and gas lamps to used books, photos and silver jewellery on this cobblestone street.
+Find everything from old telescopes, record players and gas lamps to used books, photos and silver jewellery on this cobblestone lane.

 Pro tip: One of the best shops is Galeri Sah at No 9, which sells wooden furniture, porcelain and art.